Crossbite and Crossbite Correction: A Complete Guide

 Crossbites can be:

-• Hereditary (passed through family traits).
+• Hereditary – passed through family traits.

 • Situational – for example, when permanent teeth erupt before baby teeth have fallen out, preventing new teeth from growing in their proper position.

-Types of Crossbites
+Types of Crossbite

 Problems Caused by Crossbite

-If left untreated, a crossbite can cause:
+If untreated, a crossbite can cause:

 • Jaw strain and TMJ disorders.

-• Teeth grinding and wear.
+• Teeth grinding and premature wear.

 • Loose teeth or gum recession.

-• Speech or chewing difficulties (in some cases).
+• Speech or chewing difficulties in some cases.

 Crossbite Correction and Treatment Options